Inchicore: Rivers and streams

 The River Camac enters Inchicore flowing northeast from the Landsdowne Valley in Drimnagh.
 It flows east through Inchicore, and on through Kilmainham and under Bow Bridge, falling into the River Liffey under Heuston Station.
 Much of its course is now culverted and covered by buildings.
 During the eighteenth century small industries, primarily paper and textiles, developed along the Camac, which at the time was characterised by water mills, water wheels and weirs.
 In the 18th century, mills at Goldenbridge (Glydon Bridge) were producing paper and flour.
 Much of the industrial archaeology has disappeared but remnants still exist in the area.
-Kilmainham mill still exists and much of the machinery is still in place.
+Kilmainham Mills still exists and much of the machinery is still in place.
 Although derelict, as of March 2021, work was underway to restore the mill as a visitor attraction.

 Other watercourses in the area include the Creosote Stream, which passes through the railworks, and comes to the Liffey at the western end of the Gardens of Remembrance.